anisul-Islam/javascript-documentation/README.md

       console.log(age); // not allowed as let variable is block scoped
       ```

-    - const variable can not be reassigned but blocked (a set of curly braces) scoped.
+    - const variable can not be reassigned but blocked (a set of curly braces) scoped. const object can be changed by its properties.

       ```js
       const name = "alex";